Investors-FastTrack/FTLightning/docs/01-Introduction.md

 - 1, 3, 6, 9 months
 - 1, 3, 5, 10 year
 - Year to date
-- Yearly total retun 1988 to current year
+- Yearly total return 1988 to the current year

 #### Dividends
 - Short Term